Stocks fall as trading starts for year of great expectations

-U.S. stocks pulled back from their recent record highs Monday, as big swings return to Wall Street at the onset of a year where the dominant expectation is for a powerful economic rebound to sweep the world.
+(AP) – U.S. stocks are closing lower Monday as big swings return to Wall Street to start a year when the dominant expectation is for a powerful economic rebound to sweep the world.
+The S&P 500 was 1.5% lower at the close after earlier dropping as much as 2.5%.
+The Dow Jones Industrial Average also fell from its record set last week.

-The S&P 500, which ended 2020 at an all-time high, slid 1.5% after earlier dropping as much as 2.5%.
-It was the benchmark index’s biggest decline since late October.
-Technology companies accounted for a big share of the sell-off, along with industrial, communication services, health care and other stocks.
-Only the S&P 500’s energy sector managed to eked out a gain.

-The selling comes as coronavirus cases keep climbing at frightening rates around the world, threatening to bring more lockdown orders that would punish the economy.
-The worsening numbers also raise the possibility that Wall Street has been overly optimistic about the big economic recovery it sees coming because of COVID-19 vaccines.
+Coronavirus cases keep climbing at frightening rates around the world, threatening to bring more lockdown orders that would punish the economy.
 Tuesday’s upcoming runoff elections to determine which party controls the Senate may also be contributing to the volatility.

 “We’ve got a wobbly start to the year here,” said Lindsey Bell, chief investment strategist at Ally Invest.
 “Investors are looking for a reason to lock in profits.
 The selling is probably a bit overdone.”